-Where a Dominant Licensee provides an existing service for which it has not filed a tariff under the revoked Telecom Competition Code, but the Dominant Licensee is required to file a tariff under this Code, the Dominant Licensee must file a tariff for that service in accordance with the procedures contained in Sub-section 4.4 of this Code within 90 days of the Effective Date of this Code, and comply with the tariff regime contained in Subsections 4.4 through 4.6 of this Code.
-For the avoidance of doubt, nothing in this Sub-section shall be construed as a waiver of IDA's right to take enforcement action against any Licensee for any breach of its obligation to file a tariff under the revoked Telecom Competition Code or this Code for any service for which it is under an obligation to file such tariff.
+Where a Dominant Licensee provides an existing Service for which it has not filed a tariff under the Code 2010 or the Code 2005 (as the case may be), but the Dominant Licensee is required to file a tariff under this Code, the Dominant Licensee must file a tariff for that Service in accordance with the procedures contained in Sub-section 4.4 of this Code within 90 days of the Effective Date of this Code, and comply with the tariff regime contained in Sub-sections 4.4 through 4.6 of this Code.
+For the avoidance of doubt, nothing in this Sub-section shall be construed as a waiver of IDA's right to take enforcement action against any Licensee for any breach of its obligation to file a tariff under the Code 2010 or the Code 2005 (as the case may be) or this Code for any Service for which it is under an obligation to file such tariff.